-New for 2025: Prototypes for Humanity Annual Summit introduces a new Academic Forum By Prototypes for Humanity Media Team
+New for 2025: Prototypes for Humanity Annual Summit introduces a new Academic Forum

 Bridging research with real-world application

-The forum emphasised the vital role senior academics play in turning breakthrough research into real-world outcomes.
+The forum emphasised the vital role academics play in turning breakthrough research into real-world outcomes.
 Many promising ideas remain in academia because adoption is complex and depends on the right partners, validation environments, and implementation expertise.
 Connecting professors with decision-makers accelerates progress and creates pathways for scientific insight to translate into pilots, partnerships, and scalable impact.

 An Agenda Designed for Action